 Getting back to pizza, taking a food tour in Naples that showcases the city’s iconic dish needs to be on everyone’s to-do list.
 Naples is a walkable city especially in the Spring and exploring the plethora of famous pizza restaurants scattered around the city is a great way to spend a few days.

 One of Spain’s most visited places, this ancient city has so much to explore.
 This includes the Real Maestranza Bullring, one of the oldest and most beautiful in Spain (meaning it is worth a visit for the architecture, even if you don’t want to see a bullfight in Ronda).
 However, it is Puente Neuvo gorge in Ronda that is the beautiful photo stop.
+And the views from this beautiful bridge are spectacular!
 Then there are the Arabic Baths and Mondragon Palace; both built in the 13th Century.

 The palace, which was once home to Queen Isabella and King Ferdinand, is now a museum that looks at Ronda’s rich past.
 It also has some beautiful gardens it’s worth taking time to explore, as are the terraced Cuenca Gardens.
 And, one of the best things about visiting in March, is visitors won’t need to wait long to get into any of these.